flancian/garden/tienson qin.md

 - q: do you plan to go beyond [[outliner]] mode?
 	- fan of [[whimsical]], but commercial/not open source
 	- want to have different modes, not only outliner

+## Example of free form section
+This would be an example of a non-outliner section.